 Crop and animal product imbalances between production and consumption stimulate adaptive responses in the system to move towards equilibrium.

-Re-allocating existing crop land among different uses balances the mix of crops produced against the mix of crops required.
+Re-allocation of existing crop land among different uses balances the mix of crops produced against the mix of crops required.

-Re-distributing the land bases, for example by converting available land into pastureland or by turning pastureland into crop land, adjusts production to more closely meet demand.
+Re-distribution of the land bases, for example by converting available land into pastureland or by turning pastureland into crop land, adjusts production to more closely meet demand.

 Crop or animal product imbalances are further reduced through imports/exports from other regions.

 Figure 1.
-Illustrative influence diagram for each geographic regions modeled (i.e. US and the rest of the world, or ROW).
+Illustrative influence diagram for each geographic region modeled,i.e. US and the rest of the world (ROW).
 Primary land stocks are represented by boxes, interactions are represented by connecting arrows, and inputs variables are represented by unboxed text.

 The model is rich in feedback linkages, and an imbalance between demand and supply stimulates multiple feedback mechanisms.
 For example, holding other things equal, if the combination of population, per-capita demand, and biofuel scenarios cause consumption of a particular crop to exceed its production within a region several processes will begin to unfold: